 The low position of the United States in agriculture is by no means due to inferior ability on the part of the American farmer.
-The Secretary of Agriculture says that

-Even now no farmer in the world can compare with the American farmer in agricultural efficiency.
-His adaptability to new and changing conditions, to the use of improved machinery and processes, coupled with the great natural resources with which the nation is endowed, make him far superior to any of his competitors.
+The Secretary of Agriculture says that nation is endowed, make him far superior to any of his competitors.
 It is true that he does not produce more per acre than the farmers of some other nations.
 Production per acre, however, is not the American standard.
 The standard is the amount of production for each person engaged in agriculture, and by this test the American farmer appears to be from two to six times as efficient as most of his competitors.